 In drive trays that contain drives in drawers, a drawer failure can lead to inaccessibility of data on the volumes in a volume group.
-A drawer might fail because of a loss of power, a failure of an environmental services module (ESM), or a failure of an internal component within the drawer.
+A drawer might fail because of a loss of power, a failure of an environmental services monitor (ESM), or a failure of an internal component within the drawer.

 The availability of drawer loss protection for a volume group is based on the location of the drives that comprise the volume group.
 In the event of a single drawer failure, data on the volumes in a volume group remains accessible if the volume group has drawer loss protection.
-If a drawer fails and the volume group is drawer loss protected, the data remains accessible.
+If a drawer fails and the volume group is drawer loss protected, the volume group changes to Degraded status, and the data remains accessible.